Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Introduction

 Let $\lambda$ denote the Liouville function, which we extend to all integers by setting $\lambda(0)=0$ and $\lambda(-n)=\lambda(n)$ for $n>0$.
 The polynomial Chowla conjecture~\cite{chowla} states that, for any $f\in \mathbb{Z}[t]$ that is not of the form $cg(t)^2$ with $c\in \mathbb{R}$ and $g\in \mathbb{R}[t]$, we have

 Despite recent progress due to Tao and Ter{\"a}v{\"a}inen ~\cite{tao-chowla, tt-ant, tt-duke}, concerning the case of polynomials that factor into linear factors, this conjecture remains wide open for any $f$ that is irreducible and of degree at least $2$.
-In the spirit of Theorem~\ref{thm_main}, we can prove the polynomial Chowla conjecture for almost all polynomials, improving on a qualitative result due to Ter{\"a}v{\"a}inen ~\cite[Thm.~2.12]{tera-polynomial}.
+Matom\"aki, Radziwiłł and Tao \cite{kaisa} have addressed Chowla's conjecture for almost all polynomials of the form $(x + h_1) \cdots (x + h_d)$, with $|h_1|,\dots,|h_d| \leq H$, whenever $H=H(x)\leq x$ goes to infinity as $x\to \infty$.
+In the spirit of Theorem~\ref{thm_main}, we can prove the polynomial Chowla conjecture for almost all polynomials, improving on a qualitative result due to Ter{\"a}v{\"a}inen ~\cite[Thm.~2.11]{tera-polynomial}.

-\begin{theorem}[Polynomial Chowla conjecture with probability $1$] Let $d\geq 1$, $A\geq 1$ and $0<c<5/(19d)$ be fixed.
+\begin{theorem}[Polynomial Chowla conjecture with probability $1$] Let $d\geq 1$, $A\geq 1$ and $0<c<5/(31d)$ be fixed.
 There exists a constant $H_0(d,A,c)$ such that the following holds for any $H\geq H_0(d,A,c)$.
 Let $\mathscr{C}\subset \mathbb{Z}^{d+1}$ be a combinatorial cube of side length $H$ and dimension at least $2$.
 Then, for all but at most $\#\mathscr{C}/(\log H)^{A}$ degree $d$ polynomials $f\in \mathbb{Z}[t]$ with coefficients in $\mathscr{C}$, we have

 \end{theorem}